SoniEx2/MDXML/README.md

 Tags
 ----

 Tags are done with markdown H1 headers.
+The syntax is a `#` with no free spaces preceding it.

     # TagName

 Attributes
 ----------

-Attributes are done with markdown H2 headers
+Attributes are done with markdown H2 headers.
+The syntax is `##` with no free spaces preceding it.

     ## Attribute

 Attribute Values
 ----------------

-Attribute Values are done with markdown H3 headers and must come immediately after an attribute
+Attribute Values are done with markdown H3 headers and must come immediately after an attribute.
+The syntax is `###` with no free spaces preceding it.

     ## Attribute
     ### AttributeValue